-This course provides a comprehensive introduction to the principles of microeconomics.
-It covers elasticity of supply and demand, marginal utility, cost of production, break even analysis, marginal analysis of all market models, antitrust issues, farm problems, labor market issues, urban poverty problems, and international trade and economic development.
-Pre- or Co-requisites: ENG 096/097 and RDG 096/097 (passing grade of "C" or better for each), or placement.
+This course provides an introduction to the principles of microeconomics.
+It covers elasticity of supply and demand, marginal utility, cost of production, break even analysis, marginal analysis of all market models, antitrust issues, farm problems, labor market issues, urban poverty problems, and international trade and economics.
+Preor Co-requisites: ENG 096 and RDG 096 (passing grade of "C" or better for each), or placement.